Madhu-1729/tic-tac-toe/README.md

 Players continue taking turns until there is a winner or a tie.
 To restart the game, click on the "Restart" button.
 Demo
-You can play the game by visiting the Tic-Tac-Toe Game Demo.
+You can play the game by visiting the Tic-Tac-Toe Game Demo (https://madhu-1729.github.io/tic-tac-toe/).

 Feel free to customize and enhance the README file based on your specific implementation and preferences.